Odette Dynasty O’Hara

 Sabrina: I think she was actually on both right?

-Sarbrina: ‘Cause she got taken off, yeah.
-So that’s the one we are watching; 10 I guess.
+Sabrina: ‘Cause she got taken off… yeah.
+So, that’s the one we are watching.

 Sabrina: Yeah.